 I'm very pleased to support the two new MSc programmes in theoretical and mathematical physics.
-This initiative will help the University of Edinburgh to play a major role in training the next generation of theoretical physicists.
+This initiative will help the University of Edinburgh play a major role in training the next generation of theoretical physicists.

 Professor Peter Higgs